howtographql/howtographql/content/backend/graphql-js/3-mutations.md

 </Instruction>

 This implementation follows the same approach as the `feed` query from the previous chapter.
-You're retrieving the `url` and `description` input arguments and passing them on to the `createLink` mutation from the Graphcool API.
+You're retrieving the `url` and `description` input arguments and passing them on to the `createLink` mutation from the Prisma API.
 Easy as pie! 🍰

 The last step is to also add the `Mutation` resolvers to the constructor of `GraphQLServer` in `index.js`.